 The Pondweed is prolific at the heads of estuaries.
 It is submerged and forms dense mats that are cursed by boatmen because of the damage they cause to propellers.

+Ruppia cirrhosa: flower stalk coiled.
 Potamogeton pectinatus: flowers clustered on a spike.

-The plant usually self pollinates but it can be pollinated by pollen that floats on the water after been released by the flower.
+The Pondweed is not a marine plant despite its species name, but it is rather a freshwater plant that tolerates saltwater.
+The plant usually self pollinates but it can be pollinated by pollen that floats on the water after being released by the flower.

-The fruits of the Pondweed are dispersed by fish and water fowl that feed on them but the plant can also sprout from its rhizomes and form colonies.
+The fruits of the Pondweed are dispersed by fish and waterfowl that feed on them but the plant can also sprout from its rhizomes and form colonies.